A counterexample to the $\phi$-dimension conjecture

 In the case that a monomial relation algebra is Nakayama, the second author and Zacharia test whether the cyclic homology is trivial by relating it to the homology of a simplicial complex defined from the relations of the algebra, which we call the \emph{relation complex}.
 The main result of our concurrent work \cite{hanson_resolution} is to show that the Euler characteristic of the relation complex is exactly the number of connected components with weight 1 in the resolution quiver.
 Our proof of this uses (un)amalgamation.

 This result drove us to look for a generalization of resolution quivers to arbitrary monomial relation algebras.
 Made more precise, our results show that resolution quivers give information about the cyclic homology of Nakayama algebras, but the results of the second author and Zacharia apply to all monomial relation algebras.
 We wish to recover this result in the more general setting from a construction that restricts to a resolution quiver in the Nakayama case.
 As a starting point, we examined algebras formed by amalgamation.
-We discovered that the algebra $KQ'/\rad^2 KQ'$, where $Q'$ is the quiver
+We discovered that the algebra $KQ'/I'$, where $Q'$ is the quiver

-contains overlying Nakayama algebras of arbitrarily high $\phi$-dimension.
-In an attempt to leverage this fact, we examined what happens to a (truncated) projective resolution in an overlying Nakayama algebra when we project it back to the original algebra.
+contains overlying cycle algebras of arbitrarily high $\phi$-dimension.
+In an attempt to leverage this fact, we examined what happens to a (truncated) projective resolution for an overlying cycle algebra when we project it back to the original algebra.
 These resolutions can be considered as modules over a finite dimensional algebra by taking a tensor product with $A_3^{CT}$ (this idea is detailed in Section \ref{sec:periodic}).
 We then discovered that after contracting the arrow $x_4$, we could use this approach to generate modules of arbitrarily high $\phi$-dimension.